Zero-FA/faq-simulator/faqs/tech-support.md

 Re-save your workspace, reconnect to data, and reload.
 Ensure Adequate System Performance:
 Verify that your computer meets the minimum benchmark of 30k.
 Watch the instructional video below for guidance on checking your system’s performance.
-Play

-00:00
-1:00:35
-Mute

-Settings
-Enter fullscreen

-Play

-      7. Make sure you have the following settings in your RTrader:

 How can I reduce lag caused by time synchronization issues?
 Accurate time synchronization is crucial for aligning trades with market events.
 Use a reliable time-sync program to ensure your PC’s clock matches the official market time: